 If you are a parent, chances are you have a love-hate relationship with screens.
 Especially if your child is into Fortnite, Roblox or Minecraft.
 Or maybe they are watching the newest toy reveal on YouTube Kids?
 Or watching a famous YouTuber play their favorite video game?
+Are you TIRED of nagging your child to get off screens?
+Do you get frustrated with all the nagging?
+Does your child get impatient and argue with you because you keep repeating yourself?
+Do you find you become irritated with all the nagging?

 I know.
 I’m there with you.

 It’s hard raising a child in today’s world because screens add an additional layer of complexity to parenting.
 Chances are you cannot ask your own parents for advice because they might not have had the internet back then.
+Even knowing what I know, it can STILL be a challenge.
+Believe me, we have had our fair share of screen time battles.
+And still do.
+Every.
+Day.

 Now that we are ALL plugged in, it has ushered in a new era of parenting woes and challenges.
 We now have seen new issues such as video game addiction, social media drama, “Facebook depression”, and cyberbullying.
 We have heard about the more scary possibilities of accidental exposure to scary images or a chance meeting with a predator lurking where our children are playing, socializing and exploring–virtually online.